This is a post for all those of you who don’t have a US-based bank account but work online and receive payments via PayPal.

 At some point, you will want to transfer your PayPal funds to your local bank account so you can withdraw and use your hard earned money.

 However, you could be making a fundamental mistake during the process of withdrawal.
 Actually, I’ve been doing it myself for many years.
-I felt really dumb when I realised.
+I felt really dumb when I realized.

 As you know, exchange rates are always fluctuating, so your aim is to get the best deal when transferring money from PayPal to your bank account.

-With that figure in mind I then head over to When2convert.com and set up email alerts.
+With that figure in mind, I then head over to XE and set up email alerts.
 Now as soon as the exchange rate climbs to 0.78 I will immediately get an email and that’s when I will make my withdrawal from my PayPal account to my local bank account.

 Update: I found a similar tool (also free) at https://www.specificfeeds.com/Free-Forex-Signal-and-Exchange-Rate-Tracker and there you can not only define strike prices, but you can select to get updated every time the EUR/USD rate changes by 0.02 points or so, so that it’s not a one-time notification, but you always know if there have been significant changes without spending too much time to checking it every couple of days.